 The Songaia Sound Wheel illustrated below, shows sound, color and zodiacal associations.
 According to the findings of Johannes Kepler, Pythagoras, and many ancient cultures, the planetary frequency patterns are mirrored in life on earth, in music, geometry, and in our bodies.
 This was called ’musica speculativa’, or music as a mirror of the cosmos, by many researchers in Kepler’s era of the 16th century.
 In the GONG project (Global Oscillation Network Group, modern science has been monitoring the tone emissions from the sun, and observing those effects on earth.

-This pattern is like a blueprint of influences and tendencies, and each one of us has this unique song-print.
-The amazing thing about an individual song-print is that the same planetary sound pattern can be measured in the frequency pattern of the speaking voice.
-(Voice frequency patterns are also mirrored in each person’s ability to hear specific frequencies.
+A person’s planetary sound pattern is a blueprint of influences and tendencies, and each one of us has this unique song-print.
+The amazing thing is that this planetary sound pattern can be measured in the frequency pattern of the speaking voice.
+The tones in our voices are also mirrored in a person’s ability to hear specific frequencies.
 Dr. Alfred Tomatis, a French ear and eye specialist, developed the Tomatis Method, in which frequency patterns are measured in the ear.
 In research conducted in Mexico City, we found that voice analysis and ear tone analysis indicated the same sounds were needed.
 The perception range of our senses are connected to the frequency patterns of the brain.
 The goal is to activate the full spectrum of sounds for greater potential and wholeness.

 “The body is held together by sound–the presence of disease indicates that some sounds have gone out of tune.” — Dr. Deepak Chopra

 Each of us is a living symphony of frequencies…some of our notes singing in harmony, and some singing ‘off key’.
 Because of stress, trauma, and negative mental and emotional patterns, the instruments of our symphony need tuning up.
 Some notes in our body-mind symphony have become so stressed that they are missing, which makes it more difficult for our orchestra, or whole energy system to play.
 These missing tones can be identified by listening to the notes in our speaking voice with a digital tuner.
-(These frequency patterns are also mirrored in the individual’s planetary tone frequencies.)
+These frequency patterns are also mirrored in the individual’s planetary tone frequencies.
 By knowing the frequency of something, we can alter or change it, and when the missing frequencies are played back to the person, we integrate those sounds and return to wholeness, health and harmony.
 (See Voice Spectrum Analysis)

 “The person who has found the keynote in their voice has found the key to life.”
 Hazrat Inyat Khan

-Integrating the missing tones of our living symphony, and especially audibly sounding these tones (called toning), has been found to have the following effects:
+Integrating the missing tones of our living symphony by listening to, or audibly sounding these tones (called toning), has been found to have the following effects:

 - Releases ‘feel good’ endorphins and supports healthy immune system function